Echidna Facts Spiny Anteater

 Photo: Echidna's spines, eyes, snout and ear hole

-The echidna has short, stumpy legs with its front feet pointing forwards and back feet pointing backwards.
+The echidna has short, stumpy legs with its front feet pointing forward and back feet pointing backward.
 This unusual arrangement of the echidna’s feet is ideal for rapid digging but not suitable for running or walking.
-In fact, the echidna has a maximum speed of 2.3kph and a leisurely walk of just 1khp.
-The echidna’s front feet have five flat claws forming an effective spade for digging, burrowing and tearing open termite mounds and rotting logs.
-On the other hand, its backwards-pointing hind feet help it shovel away soil while burrowing.
+In fact, the echidna has a maximum speed of 2.3kph and a leisurely walk of just 1kph.
+The echidna’s front feet have five flat claws forming an effective spade for digging, burrowing, and tearing open termite mounds and rotting logs.
+On the other hand, its backward-pointing hind feet help it shovel away soil while burrowing.
 With this unique arrangement of its feet, the echidna can quickly dig itself into the ground.
 In addition, the echidna can rotate its rear legs 180 degrees and use the extra long claw on its second toe to comb and scratch debris from its fur and spines.

 The echidna has only one opening at the end of its body called a cloaca, into which its digestive, reproductive, and urinary tracts release connect.
 This is a common characteristic among birds and reptiles but rarely occurs in mammals.
 The male and female echidna look the same externally.
 You can only tell an echidna’s gender by examining it internally or observing them during copulation.
 An echidna’s colouring depends on where it lives, being light brown in hotter climates and getting progressively darker, with thicker fur in colder climates.